-- Talk to the child and the carer. - Please verbalise what you are doing and why to the examiner. - Read out the chart and explain what you are checking/giving/not giving and why. - Complete all the required drug administration checks. - Complete the documentation and use the correct codes. - The correct codes are on the chart and on the drug trolley. - Check and complete the last page of the chart.
+- Talk to the child and the carer. - Please verbalise what you are doing and why to the examiner. - Read out the chart and explain what you are checking/giving/not giving and why. - Complete all the required drug administration checks. - Provide an explanation to the person of what each drug being administered is for, and highlight any specific information regarding instructions for administration, including any possible contraindications and relevant medical information. - Complete the documentation and use the correct codes. - The correct codes are on the chart and on the drug trolley. - Check and complete the last page of the chart.

 You have 15 minutes to complete this station, including the required documentation.
 Complete all sections of the documentation.